sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 usage per process level not container level.
 As such, monitoring the resource usage of a docker container will be an interesting and challenging problem.
 In our design, we adopted the way that monit will check the returned value of a script which reads the resource usage of docker container, compares it with pre-defined threshold and then exited.

-The value 0 signified that the resource usage is less than threshold and non-zero means we should send an alert since current usage is larger than threshold.
+We employed the mechanism of event listener in supervisord to achieve auto-restarting of docker container.
+Currently supervisord will monitor the running status of each process in SONiC docker containers.
+If one critical process exited unexpectedly, supervisord will catch such signal and send it to event listener.
+Then event listener will kill the process supervisord and the entire docker container will be shut down and restarted.

 # 2 Functionality
+## 2.1 Target Deployment Use Cases
+This feature is used to perform the following functions:
+1. Monit will write an alert message into syslog if one if critical process exited unexpectedly.
+2. Monit will write an alert message into syslog if the usage of memory is larger than the pre-defined threshold for a docker container.
+3. A docker container will auto-restart if one of its critical processes crashed or exited unexpectedly.

+## 2.2 Functional Description

+### 2.2.1 Monitoring Critical Processes
+The value 0 signified that
+the resource usage is less than threshold and non-zero means we should send an alert since current usage is larger than threshold.

 ## 2.1 CLI (and usage example)
 The CLI tool will provide the following functionality: